 Sarah Atherton MP denounces 'culture of silence' in the Armed Forces.

-UK Parliament has now announced an inquiry to explore the experience of female service personnel.
-The MOD has lifted the gagging order on service personnel, to allow them to take part.
+The MOD lifted the gagging order on service personnel, to allow them to take part.

 I am very pleased to say that after a long wait the Defence Select Committee have now launched the sub-committee that Sarah Atherton MP will Chair called Women in the Armed Forces: From Recruitment to Civilian Life.